 NOPB’s Bridge Department

 Keeping the Huey P. Long Bridge in pristine condition takes significant manpower.
-Over 20 NOPB team members work four days a week on the bridge, performing routine maintenance, replacing rail ties and painting the structure.
+A team comprised of over 20 members and management, work four days a week on the bridge, performing routine maintenance, replacing rail ties, and painting the structure.
 There is also a dedicated NOPB sawmill, which fabricates the bridge timbers and guardrail timbers, ensuring each piece has the required curvature and elevation.
 In total, there are 34,704 rail ties on the bridge.
 Each tie is between 10 and 14 feet long and is made of Southern Yellow Pine.

 The Huey P. Long Bridge Widening Project